Blood Test Interpreter

 Step-by-Step Instructions

-Input the numerical value from your lab report into the value field.
-Ensure you're using the correct units as displayed in the tool.
+Type the numerical value from your lab report into the value field.
+Double-check that your number matches the unit shown in the tool (e.g., mg/dL vs. mmol/L for glucose).

 Understanding Results